borntofrappe/game-development/07 Pokemon/Pokemon 6/README.md

 end
 ```

-The value is however used in te walking state, as the position of the player is updated.

 ### PlayerWalkingState

 In the video, the lecturer introduces the battle state as the player starts walking, but I found it easier to consider the encounter following the `Timer.tween` animation.